evkx/evkx.github.io/content/models/bmw/ix2/iX2_xDrive30/_index.md

 ---
 title: BMW iX2 xDrive30
 linktitle: "iX2 xDrive30"
 description: "BMW iX2 xDrive30 is an all-electric premium coupe SUV with a WLTP range of up to 449 km (279 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true